DespinaJoann/CSV-data-to-SQL-Inserts/README.md

 #### License

-This project is part of the 2nd university assignment for the Databases course at Harokopio University of Athens (HUA).
-Use it according to your course guidelines and requirements.
+This side project is part of the 2nd university assignment for the Databases course at Harokopio University of Athens (HUA) by Team 89 (Chalkiadaki Despina Ioanna, Koutsi Vasiliki Maria).
+Anyone is free to use it for their own modifications, experiments, and feel free to extend and improve it.
+This project is licensed under the ISC License, which permits open use, modification, and distribution.